 DC Shoes must have read one of my reviews about how I destroy boots when they developed their Shuksan boot.
 No, probably not.
-But the DC Shuksan is such a perfect freestyle resort boot while still holding onto support and responsiveness that I couldn’t imagine a better single boot for splitboarding and resort ripping, literally every hill.
+But the DC Shuksan Boot is such a perfect freestyle resort boot while still holding onto support and responsiveness that I couldn’t imagine a better single boot for splitboarding and resort ripping, literally every hill.

 How does DC put together a boot named after the hallowed grounds of Mt.
 Baker?

 You start with their Double Black Liner and that cinch tie to lock it around your foot.
-This thing is warm and comfy, down to the sole re-Purpose insole, 100% recycled EVA with a TPU molded arch support.
+This thing is warm and comfy, down to the sole re-Purpose insole, compromised of 100% recycled EVA with a TPU molded arch support.
 Once it’s hugging you up to the shins, then DC throws on their outer.